UtrechtUniversity/campylobacter-crisprscape/README.md

 │   ├── processed      <- Final data, used for visualisation (e.g. tables)
-│   ├── raw            <- Raw data, original, should not be modified (e.g. fastq files) │   └── tmp            <- Intermediate data, derived from the raw data, but not yet ready for visualisation ├── doc                <- Project documentation for readthedocs.io ├── envs               <- Conda environments necessary to run the project/experiment ├── log                <- Log files from programs
+│   ├── raw            <- Raw data, original, should not be modified (e.g. fastq files) │   └── tmp            <- Intermediate data, derived from the raw data, but not yet ready for visualisation ├── doc                <- Project documentation, notes and experiment records ├── envs               <- Conda environments necessary to run the project/experiment ├── log                <- Log files from programs
 └── results            <- Figures or reports generated from processed data